Guatemala's Incoming President Faces Tense Migration Talks With The U.S.

 The case against him was eventually dismissed.
 He announced in the spring that he was taking legal action against the organization, which had steadily earned the trust of Guatemalans by investigating military and government elites for stealing public funds.

-Last year, Morales announced that he would not renew the commission's mandate which expires next month — essentially shutting down the anti-graft group.
+Last year, Morales announced that he would not renew the commission's mandate, which expires next month — essentially shutting down the anti-graft group.

 The commission submitted hundreds of convictions to the Guatemalan Congress.
 Morales, a former comedian, was entangled in an investigation for allegedly accepting illegal campaign contributions.
 And two former Guatemalan presidents, among others, were jailed on corruption charges.

 "Guatemala is so bad," said Paula Rosales, who was selling trinkets outside the main downtown cathedral in Guatemala City.
-Rosales told Kahn that the last president led migrants in, stole from the people and did nothing to help the poor.
+Rosales told Kahn that the last president let migrants in, stole from the people and did nothing to help the poor.

 Jessica Viviral, a 23-year-old university student who voted for the first time on Sunday, expressed uncertainty about what comes next with Giammattei at the country's helm.
 "Really the future is in his hands and we don't know exactly what he's going to do," she said.
 "That's really scary."